corollari/pleBTC/README.md

 And CP was following the protocol until day 12, then CP would only be able to collude with owners B and C.

+## r/RoastMyProtocol

+If you find any problem with the protocol or just think that some part could be improved, feel free to critize it as much as you want.
+Any medium will work: email, github issues...

+## Gives me the shills

+Have you ever thought of adding a fiat onramp to your wallet/exchange/dApp?
+Please take a look at [the fiat onramp aggregator I'm building](https://onramper.com/) which provides a unified interface for a wide range of onramps in order to cover a lot of geographies and payment systems (it also add some extra nice-to-have features such as uptime-monitoring of the gateways, faster responses through caching, improved security...).
+Also, by integrating this product, you allow me to spend more time on obviously-non-commercial projects such as the one you are reading right now, which might not be that good but I hope it is.